shidcordero/Android-Kotlin-Basecode/README.md

 The following technologies used in this project:

 - MVP Architecture
-- RxKotlin
+- RxAndroid
-- Dagger2
+- Dagger 2
-- Retrofit
+- Retrofit 2
 - Data Binding

 Note: This is still an ongoing project.

+Done:
+- User List
+- Splash Screen implementation(new)

+Todo:
+- Login Screen
+- CRUD implementation on User
+- more coming features